 If you look at professionals in any industry, they are constantly honing their skills.
 As actors, we are told to “always be in class”, and while this is vitally important, it’s only one piece of the puzzle in being at the top of your game.

 Acting books include foundational work – learning from the masters, acting technique, auditioning skills, self-marketing and the business in general.

 Here are the top 17 books that every actor needs to read.

 “There are almost no American actors uninfluenced by Uta Hagen.” ~ Fritz Weaver

-I studied with Uta Hagen in her last masterclass – she was very detail oriented and focused on authentic choices, movements and relationships.
-She didn’t like her first book because she had grown and changed so much by the time she wrote A Challenge for the Actor There are excellent exercises in both of these books that very much reflect who she was as a person and her personal teaching style, and true love and devotion for the craft.
+I studied with Uta Hagen in the last masterclass series she taught.
+She was phenominally detail oriented and focused on authentic choices, movements and relationships.
+She didn’t like her first book, Respect for Acting because she had grown and changed so much by the time she wrote A Challenge for the Actor There are excellent exercises in both of these books that very much reflect who she was as a person and her personal teaching style, and true love and devotion for the craft.

 Much in keeping with her style, this book is simple and straightforward, while at the same time revealing profound insights about the craft.
 Uta Hagen distills the core of acting into nine specific questions. (download the worksheet here) You’ll have to read the book to truly learn how to investigate them, but maybe the most important questions Ms. Hagen tells actors to ask when it comes to their characters is “Who am I?”
 “What do I want?” and “What is my relationship?”

 “Theoretically, the actor ought to be more sound in mind and body than other people, since he learns to understand the psychological problems of human beings when putting his own passions, his loves, fears, and rages to work in the service of the characters he plays.
 He will learn to face himself, to hide nothing from himself — and to do so takes an insatiable curiosity about the human condition.” – from the Prologue